-Experienced attackers attempting to infiltrate a network spend a significant amount of time during the reconnaissance phase of their attack to find vulnerabilities throughout the network by mapping out the network through NMap scans, stealth SYN scans, TCP connections scans along with others [16, 20].
+Experienced attackers infiltrating a network spend a significant amount of time during the reconnaissance phase of their attack to find vulnerabilities throughout the network by mapping them out through NMap scans, stealth SYN scans, TCP connections scans along with others [16, 20].
 After gathering all of this information, the attacker then mounts their attack on a network.
-In the cyber domain, the network administrator has an asymmetric information advantage as she knows the true state of the network, i.e., properties of the system such as its hardware type or the operating system, and further, she can control the responses to scans sent by an adversary [2, 8].
+In the cyber domain, the network administrator has asymmetric information as she knows the true state of the network, i.e., properties of the system such as its hardware type or the operating system, and further, she can control the responses to scans sent by an adversary [2, 8].
 By hiding or lying about part of each system's configuration, the defender could make it significantly harder for the adversary to determine the true vulnerabilities present in systems on the network.
 Since exploits generally rely on specific vulnerabilities and versions of software, incorrectly identifying a system's software information decreases the likelihood of a successful attack.

 Our work concentrates on how the defender can benefit the most from determining a mix of true, false and obscure responses to deceive the attackers.
-To highlight the defender's advantage, consider a network with 1 system running NGINX and 2 running Tomcat.
-Suppose the adversary has a specific exploit for NGINX.
-The adversary scans all systems to find the one running NGINX and then deploys his exploit.
-However, if the defender can lie about the webserver, the adversary potentially has to test his exploit on all systems to infiltrate the network.
-This process increases the time spent by the adversary to infiltrate the network (which gives the defender time to mount a better defense) and increases the chances the defender catches an attack.
+To highlight the defender's advantage, consider a network with 1 system running NGINX and 2 running Apache Tomcat where the adversary has a specific exploit for NG-INX.
+Without deception, the adversary can scan all systems to find the one running NGINX and then deploy his exploit.
+However, if the defender lies about the webserver, the adversary potentially has to test his exploit on all systems to infiltrate the network.
+This process increases the time spent by the adversary to compromise the network (which gives the defender time to mount a better defense) and increases the chances the defender catches an attack.
 The problem for the defender then is to determine how to alter the adversary's perception of the network to minimize her expected loss from an attack.